 “A cell membrane is made up of fats”, says Tracy Tamaris, Director of Education at iiaa.
 “It’s semi permeable, allowing nutrients to flow into the cell and waste to be excreted.
 If your diet is poor in essential fatty acids then cell membranes cannot function normally and it will be difficult for the right nutrients (such as fat soluble vitamin A) to enter the cell to keep our skin healthy.
 A lack of fatty acids could also mean that our stratum corneum is unable to protect the skin, resulting in transepidermal water loss, dry skin and conditions such as eczema.

-Try our Skin Omegas today and watch the hydration flow across your skin.
+Try The Nail & Body Boutique’s Skin Omegas today and watch the hydration flow across your skin.